 - Have incurred eligible expenses related to COVID-19

-- Have received a federal financial aid award that was disbursed for the Spring 2020 semester or were eligible for federal financial aid.
+- Have received a federal financial aid award disbursed for the Spring 2020 semester, or were eligible for federal financial aid.

 - Have no outstanding items requested by Salem State University that are required to determine eligibility.

-Salem State University has awarded Cares Act funding directly to students via an application, based on reported cost associated with COVID-19 totaling $462,250.
-4,082 students were eligible to submit an application.
+Salem State University has awarded Cares Act funding directly to students via an application based on the reported costs associated with COVID-19 totaling $462,250.00.
+Four thousand eighty-two students were eligible to submit an application.

 - 66 students approved at $250.00 total of $16,500.00

 - 173 students approved at $500.00 total of $86,500.00

 - 479 students approved at $750.00 total of $359,250.00

 The total funding awarded to students as of June 25, 2020, is $3,117,500.00.
 The remaining Cares Act funding is $138,909.00 and will be awarded through an application process.